whoward/docs/markdown/ci-integrations/bamboo.md

 Referencing Job Configuration
 ---

 If a single browser is selected, then the `SELENIUM_PLATFORM`, `SELENIUM_VERSION`, `SELENIUM_BROWSER` and `SELENIUM_DRIVER` environment variables will be populated to contain the details of the selected browser.
-If multiple browsers are selected, then the `SAUCE_ONDEMAND_BROWSERS` environment variable will be populated with a JSON-formatted string containing the attributes of the selected browsers.
+If multiple browsers are selected, then the `bamboo_SAUCE_ONDEMAND_BROWSERS` environment variable will be populated with a JSON-formatted string containing the attributes of the selected browsers.
 An example of the JSON string is:

 ```json